Morris De Morgan Arts & Crafts Pre-Raphaelite Victorian Medieval

-Alas, these terms are used interchangeably, drawing boundaries where there are none, and making differences difficult to discuss.
+Alas, these terms are used interchangeably, sometimes drawing boundaries where there are none, and at others blurring differences.
 We have:

 English Arts and Crafts - the simplified, naturalistic, medieval-inspired William Morris philosophy and style.
 A simple, near austere, style by Victorian standards.

 American Arts and Crafts - a term that embraces both East Coast traditional Arts and Crafts and the clean lines of Roycroft Arts & Crafts style of Elbert Hubbard's community of artisans and craftsman, as well as many Mediterranean-influence California Arts and Crafts home and buildings